 Section 1.
-The Officers of the Club shall be as follows:
+The Officers of the Club, who shall serve one year terms shall be as follows:

-- A. President shall be the presiding officer at official Club meetings and direct the affairs of the Club. - B. Vice-President shall stand in for the President as required and carry out such responsibilities as the President directs. - C. Secretary shall record minutes of Board meetings and process Club correspondence as required by the President and/or Vice President - D. Treasurer shall maintain the financial records of the Club, chair the Finance Committee and maintain the Master Roster of paid up members.
+A. President - shall be the presiding officer at official Club meetings and direct the affairs of the Club.

+B. Vice-President - shall stand in for the President as required and carry out such responsibilities as the President directs.

+C. Secretary - shall record minutes of Board meetings and process Club correspondence as required by the President and/or Vice President

+D. Treasurer - shall maintain the financial records of the Club, chair the Finance Committee and maintain the Master Roster of paid up members.
-Section 2.
-All Officers shall be elected from the membership of the Club for a period of I year or until their successors are elected.
-The period shall coincide with the fiscal year of the Club.